rickballard/CoCiviumBackUp/legacy/Civium/admin/hold/hold_TODO_Stnexid_Civium_Rollup_20250802.md

-# TODO: Stnexid-Civium Transition Rollup
+# TODO: Stnexid-CoCivium Transition Rollup
 _Version: 2025-08-02_

-This document tracks the pending and in-progress tasks related to the integration of Project Stnexid into the Civium constitutional and operational framework.
+This document tracks the pending and in-progress tasks related to the integration of Project Stnexid into the CoCivium constitutional and operational framework.
 It focuses on consolidation, continuity, and coherence across both the technical infrastructure and philosophical underpinnings.

 ---

 ## 1. Structural Reconciliation

 ### 1.1 Merge Plans
-- [x] Identify overlapping scopes between Civium and Stnexid initiatives.
+- [x] Identify overlapping scopes between CoCivium and Stnexid initiatives.
 - [ ] Rationalize folder structures (insight/, meta/, academy/, etc.) to accommodate Stnexid entries.
 - [ ] Determine which documents from Stnexid need to become scrolls, insights, or codex entries.

 ### 1.2 Naming & Referencing
-- [ ] Decide whether "Stnexid" becomes an active Civium subdomain or is reabsorbed under existing principles.
+- [ ] Decide whether "Stnexid" becomes an active CoCivium subdomain or is reabsorbed under existing principles.
 - [ ] Define naming convention for crossover documents (e.g. `Insight_Stnexid_PatternX.md`).

 ---